-- For protein, choose lean meat, poultry, fish, beans, eggs, nuts and seeds.
-Eat no more than 12 ounces per week of fish and shellfish and no more than 6 ounces per week of albacore tuna, halibut and mahi mahi.
+- For protein, choose lean meat, skinless poultry, fish, shellfish, beans, eggs, nuts and seeds.
+Eat eight to 12 ounces per week of a variety of seafood from lower mercury sources.
+No more than 4 ounces per week of albacore (white) tuna, halibut and mahi mahi are recommended.
 Avoid fish with high mercury levels, such as shark, swordfish, king mackerel and tilefish.

 - Eat colorful fruits and vegetables.
 Fill half your plate with vegetables and fruit at lunch and dinner, and include fruit and vegetables in snacks.
-Whole fruit is better than juice, so limit juice to 1 cup per day and make sure it’s 100-percent juice.
+Focus on whole fruits, so limit juice to 1 cup per day and make sure it’s 100-percent juice.

 - Include three servings of low-fat or fat-free milk, yogurt or cheese each day.
-If you don’t think you can tolerate milk, try lactose-free milk or calcium-fortified soy milk.
+If you aren't able to tolerate milk, try lactose-free milk or calcium-fortified soy milk.